 Sowing the Seeds of Autumn: Practicing Balance

-Season alert: autumn has arrived.
-This is my favorite season because it feels abundantly joyful.
+Autumn is my favorite season because it feels abundantly joyful.
 In a spiritual sense, autumn is about taking inventory and making an assessment of where you are on your life’s path.

 Autumn is a time of questioning and a time of answering the unresolved.
 I always ask myself, “How are you feeling, Joan Frances?
 What’s the latest in the land of Joanie Moran?”

 I’m feeling hopeful that my mental, emotional, physical and spiritual temperature is on track to experience joy, peace and fulfillment.

 Welcoming the Changes of Autumn

 Autumn is also a time of changing weather – it’s a snap – as my father used to say when the mornings got cooler and the nights suddenly required that extra blanket on the bed.
 There is a sense of excitement as football reemerges as the national pastime.
 I look forward to the quarterback’s first snap in August.
 I passionately love football!

 We eat comfort food again after a long, hot summer of cold food.
 And, of course, there are the month-long festivities before Halloween when everyone gets into the decorating mode and the sugar comes out of the pantry so you can make your favorite cookie, cupcake or brownie.

 Although Boomers may be in the midst of the empty nest syndrome, or have reached grandparent status, autumn is the perfect season for everyone.
 You are perhaps changing habits and lifestyles, moving locations, traveling regularly or driving the RV through national parks.
 And all of these changes in life present new opportunities and exciting connections.

 As you know, opportunities create awesome challenges while exciting your sensibilities and fostering your curiosity.
 Life is always in flux so be prepared to embrace the unknown and be delighted.